-Weranga Scarps is a freehold block 30 ha in extent located approximately 70km Southwest of Dalby, in the Western Downs of Queensland.
+Weranga Scarps is a freehold block close to 50 ha in extent located approximately 70 km Southwest of Dalby, in the Western Downs of Queensland.

 Weranga Scarps is home to a number of threatened wildlife species, including the glossy black-cockatoo, yakka skink, golden-tailed gecko and koala.

-Over 127 species of birds have been recorded including the speckled warbler, hooded robin, various honeyeaters, pacific bazza and other raptors.
+Over 127 species of birds have been recorded, including the speckled warbler, hooded robin, various honeyeaters, Pacific baza and other raptors.

 Resident mammals observed include the yellow-footed antechinus, stripe-faced dunnart, sugar glider and inland brushtail possum.

-Reptiles such as spotted black snake and common scalyfoot are among many other species that call this holding home.
-Amphibians are plentiful after rain with salmon-striped frog and eight other frog species seen in the area during wet conditions.
+Reptiles, such as the spotted black snake and common scalyfoot, are among the many species that call this holding home.
+Amphibians are plentiful after rain, with salmon-striped frogs and eight other frog species seen in the area during wet conditions.

 Settlement of Lot 61 to add to Weranga Scarps on the western Darling Downs is complete!

 Donations to our April 2021 Weranga Scarps Land Purchase Appeal by more than 120 generous donors raised the funds to secure this special 10-ha property adjacent to Weranga Scarps as a haven for wildlife.
 Thank you to all those who donated to make this outcome possible.

 Your generous online and offline donations raised $42,660 – $17,000 of which came from matching gifts.
 In addition, a Trust (which elected to remain nameless) covered any shortfall to ensure we hit the target of $50,000.